MinBZK/max-regel-book/src/scriptinglang.md

 We'll work up rules to become a programming language in itself.
 Not one that let's you create games, but one dedicated to create logical systems.

+> [!WARNING]
+> This chapter is about making basic things available for creating rules in a sensible way.
+This may be boring if you don't feel too puristic about this endeavor.
+If you already believe that simple things such as "selecting facts based on some property", or "counting them" and assigning them to some variable will be possible with *factsets* and the outlines for *rules*, you can make an evasive maneuver here, and skip boring/founding definitions.
+After all: `n =  getpart("persons"); filter(age > 18); count` clearly means the number of persons older than 18, stored in a factset named "n", right?

 ## Basic rules

 Remember that we defined fact sets to have certain functionality baked in.
 Independent of whatever rules we are going to create, fact sets can do certain things themselves.